What is a restaurant without a good profit margin? Failing, most likely.

 There are many ways to increase your restaurant profit margin.
 Here are some steps you can take without risking losing customers.

 - Rework recipes.
 If your ingredient costs are high, take a look at what goes into each dish.
 Cheaper ingredients are often as tasty as their expensive counterparts and can increase your profit per plate.
+Over-the-top costs will also be reflected in your restaurant balance sheet, so look their for warning signs.

 - Shrink the menu.
 Menus become bloated over time.
 Look at what you offer and what actually sells.
 If there's a large gap, it's time to cut some offerings and increase profit.
 This is called menu engineering and all restaurants should do it regularly to avoid large menus.